-- Response Protocols;
+- ➤ Response Protocols;

 - Contingency Planning

-- Access to Resources for:
+- > Access to Resources for:

 - Immediate relief;

-- Equipment; and
+- o Equipment; and

-- Recovery and rehabilitation.
+- o Recovery and rehabilitation.

 - Guidelines for:

-- Funding; and
+- o Funding; and

 - Declaration of a State of Disaster.

 Having conducted, in terms of the provisions of the approved Disaster Risk Management Policy Framework, a Disaster Risk analysis of the individual Wards within the Mthonjaneni Municipal area, the Advisory Forum will now be able to identify specific communities and infrastructure that are most vulnerable to the risks or threats that are prevalent in that particular Ward.